AvolitesLtd/TitanManual/docs/synergy/setting-up.md

 Once you have created a surface in Titan, you need to match it to the Ai surface.
-Click on the <Keys.ContextKey>Link</Keys.ContextKey> button on the unmatched surface at the bottom, then click on the Screen 1 surface at the top (or you can click &nbsp;<strong>"Link to new Surface"</strong> to automatically create a new surface and link to it).
+Click on the <Keys.ContextKey>Link</Keys.ContextKey> button on the unmatched surface at the bottom, then click on the Screen 1 surface at the top (or you can click **"Link to new Surface"** to automatically create a new surface and link to it).

 ![Synergy Settings Window linking a screen](/docs/images/Synergy-Settings-Window-linking-a-screen.png)